Jacobson's thermodynamic approach to classical gravity applied to non-Riemannian geometries: remarks on the simplicity of Nature: Jacobson's Thermodynamic Approach: The Simplest Cases

 \section{Jacobson's Thermodynamic Approach: The Simplest Cases}

 We will now briefly review Jacobson's thermodynamic approach applied to a Riemannian spacetime as well as to a non-Riemannian spacetime whose connection is asymmetric but compatible with the metric structure.
 As a result, we will obtain a selected family of gravity theories in each case.
 This family includes GR in the first case \cite{Jacobson:1995ab} but, contrary to what was claimed in \cite{Dey:2017fld,DeLorenzo:2018odq}, does not include the EC theory in the second case.
-After introducing the Lanczos-Lovelock hypotheses, we will see that, whereas the gravitational theory that derives from the Einstein-Hilbert action {\em is} selected as the unique gravitational theory in the first case, a slight deviation from the Einstein-Hilbert action, deviation that is quadratic on the torsion vector, gives way to the selected gravitational theory in the second case.
+After introducing the Lanczos-Lovelock hypotheses, we will see that, whereas the gravitational theory that derives from the Einstein-Hilbert action {\em is} selected as the unique gravitational theory in the first case, a slight deviation from this action gives way to the selected gravitational theory in the second case.
+This deviation is quadratic on the torsion vector and is valid only when the energy-momentum tensor is identified as its metric version; in contrast, if the energy-momentum tensor is identified as its canonical version, there is no way to derive the field equation obtained from the Jacobson's thermodynamic approach from an action principle.